 Two Soviet Warships arrived in Piraeus Harbour near Athens on Monday (23 October) to begin a five day visit to Greece.

-Two Soviet Warships arrived in Piraeus Harbour near Athens on Monday (23 October) to begin a five day visit to Greece.
+Background: Two Soviet Warships arrived in Piraeus Harbour near Athens on Monday (23 October) to begin a five day visit to Greece.
 It is the first time in fifty years that the Soviet navy has been in a Greek port.
 Last month two Greek destroyers visited the Soviet Port of Odessa.
 These visits are aimed at improving Greek-Soviet relations.